antronerds/r2-tutorials/docs/One_Gene_View.md

 [**Figure 23: Probeset verification table**](_static/images/Onegeneview/OneGene_Probesettable.png)

-1. Click on the down arrow of the
 2. A new screen (or tab in the browser) appears with TranscriptView.
     The TranscriptView application depicts the alignment of expressed sequence tags (EST) and mRNA sequences to the human reference genome